contact us

 “Buyers mentally price in any extra work they’ll need to do,” explains Jonathan.
 “If the kitchen is looking tired, and they think they’ll need to spend $15,000 on updating it, that $15,000 comes off their spending budget.
 If your kitchen is brand new, however, buyers will usually be happy to pay more to just move in and enjoy it.”

 Balancing these factors is where it gets really tricky.
-Is a large house in need of some love worth more or less than a smaller one with a brand new upscale interior?
+Is a large house in need of some love worth more or less than a smaller one with a brand-new upscale interior?
 How much is that view really worth?

 “Character homes can be tricky to appraise.
 You really want an agent with experience and skill set in that type of property,” Jonathan says.
 “It’s not just a matter of looking at similar properties, like you would if you were selling a unit in a large development.
 You need to really know your market.
 We conduct buyer research evenings where we can really drill down to what buyers want and what they think a property is worth.
 Then we can take that knowledge forward to future properties to give sellers as accurate an estimate as possible.”

 If you want to find out what your home is worth, an appraisal is the best way to go.
+With Independent Property Group, you can get a free, instant online appraisal and a detailed appraisal by contacting our team.